Quantum-memory-assisted on-demand microwave-optical transduction: Supplementary Note 5 -- Rydberg dephasing induced by atom-atom interactions

 where the $C_3$ coefficient is about 0.29 GHz $\mu$m$^3$, and $w$ is the $1/e^{2}$ radius of coupling laser beam.
 Since the input MW field is extremely weak ($|\Omega _M| \ll |\Omega _W|$), $|P_{41}P^{*}_{51}| \ll \rho_{33}$ and thus $\vartheta _{45} \ll \vartheta _{35}$ for few-photon storage.
 The DDE interaction of $D_{(34,45)}$ only occurs during the two-photon transition from state $|3\rangle$ to $|5\rangle$, where the write field $\Omega _W$ ramps down to zero within about 10 ns.
 The ramp-down period is much shorter than the group delay time $t_d$, so the accumulated decoherence from $D_{(34,45)}$ is negligible compared to $D_{45}$ coupling.
 Therefore, we disregard Rydberg dephasing terms induced by the DDE interactions.

-In general, the overall dephasing should take an account of finite laser linewidth, stray fields, blackbody radiation, and Rydberg state lifetime (about tens of $\mu s$), but these terms are much smaller than the above Rydberg dephasing rate\cite{Tu2023}.
-The Rydberg dephasing $\gamma_{51}$ as a function of the photon number $\bar N$ is show in Fig. S2b.
+Note that in conventional memory schemes based on a $\Lambda$-type system, off-resonant excitations of the adjacent excited state can introduce multiphoton loss channels or multi-wave mixing \cite{Hsiao2018}, which degrades the storage efficiency.
+However, Our memory approach is immune to this adverse effect for two key reasons.
+First, the sign-matched circularly-polarized fields couple the atomic transitions to the maximal magnetic sublevels.
+So our memory scheme utilizes a set of closed transitions during the write process, thereby preventing cross-talk between nearby Rydberg states.
+Second, any off-resonant excitation from level $|3\rangle$ by the write pulse is negligible, as the frequency detuning exceeds ten GHz, which prevents degradation in memory fidelity.
+In general, the overall dephasing should take an account of finite laser linewidth, stray fields, blackbody radiation, and Rydberg state lifetime (about tens of $\mu s$), but those terms are much smaller than the above Rydberg dephasing rate\cite{Tu2023}.
+The Rydberg dephasing $\gamma_{51}$ as a function of the photon number $\bar N$ is show in Supplementary Figure 2b.
 When $\bar N$ = 1, we get the single-photon dephasing $\gamma_{0}/2\pi=10.8 \rm kHz$.